lukaemon/seed/README.md

 ps: serious computation power required to run model locally, ex: `flan-t5-xxl`.
 Choose smaller model or stick to OpenAI api with limited compute budget.

 ## Project
-Each project is a brand new start.
-Will build universal abstraction when it's time.
-Won't force it for the sake of doing it.
-Premature abstraction is premature optimization.
-Unnecessary legacy.
-Each project has a `README.md` presenting:
+Each project is atomic, self-contained brand new start.
+At this stage I hope to only carry over ideas, not codes or prescribed structure.
+Repetition on purpose.
+Sample new way of doing new things with least legacy.
+When mature enough, isolated library would emerge to reduce unnecessary overhead.

+Project `README.md` will present:
 ### tl;dr
 Elevator pitch of the project.